-Clickwrap contracts allow acceptance to be captured in a matter of a single click.
+Clickwrap agreements allow user acceptance to be captured in a matter of a single click.

-The speed and ease of clickable agreements are great, but an additional advantage includes triggered recordkeeping.
+- Record keeping - The speed and ease of clickable agreements are great, but an additional advantage includes triggered record keeping.
+Who, what, where and when a user accepted will need to be produced in the event of a lawsuit.
+For this reason, it's recommended to implement a clickwrap management solution like PactSafe.
 As fast as a contract is signed, a durable electronic record is made at the same time.
-Lose the file box -- it's time to go fully digital with clickwrap agreements.

 - Additionally, all static files and electronic signature information are encrypted in Amazon's S3 servers, which are housed in an ISO 27001 certified data center.